Year 6: Blog items

 7, 7.25, 7.50, 7.75, 8, 8.25, etc

-• This week’s learning is to practice questions on the value of each place and be able to round numbers up to 1 000 000.
+• This week’s learning is to practice questions on the value of each place and be able to compare numbers up to 1 000 000.

 • For further maths work, please visit the ‘Maths Training’ section which you can find in the tasks box on the left of the main screen.
 This will enable your child to push their learning further with the skills that Sumdog has given them, following a recent diagnostic test.